swaponline/MultiCurrencyWallet/docs/README.md

 6) Build for prod
 ```
-npm run build
+npm run build:mainnet https://yourcoolsite.com/
 ```
-> If you need to deploy it on your own (site) origin - run build like: `npm run build:mainnet https://yourcoolsite.com/`
+(don't forget to add a slash in the end of url)

 ### Build with your custom ERC20 token (among BTC, ETH)